zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 ## Introduction

 This lab will walk you through the steps to set up the **prerequisites** before starting our Data Integration journey in Oracle Cloud Infrastructure.
 We'll show you how to create the required Oracle Cloud Infrastructure resources for the workshop, including uploading source files in Object Storage bucket and creating the necessary database objects in Autonomous Data Warehouse.
+Steps 3, 4 and 5 of this Lab are not prerequisites for using OCI Data Integration, but for following the workshop instructions.

 *Estimated Lab Time*: 1 hour